-ong before I began Dumpster diving I was impressed with Dumpsters, enough so that I wrote the Merriam-Webster research service to discover what I could about the word "Dumpster."
-I learned from them that "Dumpster" is a proprietary word belonging to the Dempsey Dumpster company.

-Since then I have dutifully capitalized the word although it was lowercased in almost all of the citations Merriam-Webster photocopied for me.
+Long before I began Dumpster diving I was impressed with Dumpsters, enough so that I wrote the Merriam-Webster research service to discover what I could about the word Dumpster.
+I learned from them that it is a proprietary word belonging to the Dempsev Dumpster company.
+Since then I have dutifully capitalized the word, although it was lowercased in almost all the citations Merriam-Webster photocopied for me.
 Dempsey's word is too apt.
 I have never heard these things called anything but Dumpsters.
 I do not know anyone who knows the generic name for these objects.

-From time to time, however, I hear a wino or hobo give some corrupted credit to the original and call them Dipsy Dumpsters.
+From time to time I have heard a wino or hobo give some corrupted credit to the original and call them Dipsy Dumpsters.